pleabargain/EnglishHelpsYourCareer/grammar elements coordinating conjunctions.md

 ## nor – for two non-contrasting grammatically negative items (not + not)
 - He doesn’t eat cake, **nor** does he eat cookies.
+- We haven't visited Moscow nor have we seen Tokyo.

 ## but – for contrast
 - I eat cake, **but** I never eat cookies; I don’t like them.